Lake Agnes Tea House Hike | A Must Do In Lake Louise

 This trail is popular with both well-seasoned hikers and non-hikers with little experience.
 Most visitors in Banff and Lake Louise can complete this hike.
 While it is considered easy to moderate, care should always be taken.

+There are many cafés in Banff to have tea, but the views at Lake Agnes Tea House are unbeatable.
 Read on to find out everything you need to know when visiting the Lake Agnes Tea House.

 Need more Banff travel inspiration?
 Check out some of these other posts: